AntonBiryukovUofC/RayTracerFortran/README.md

 # Usage

 The repository contains both the scripts that invoke the "workhorse" functions, as well as the functions themselves.
+First, you have to compile them so R can recognise the functions from the compiled shared objects:
+- compile the function codes with `R CMD SHLIB subroutineR-quiet.f90`

 I will populate later this section, after I "clean" this repository.